lawmurray/NPZD/README.txt

 Makefile.
 Note that it does not compile the bi library, however.
 The bi library should be recompiled separately when changes are made to it.
 This is automatic in Eclipse, as it is registered as a project dependency.

+The following macros may be defined during compilation to adjust behaviour, set these with, e.g. 'make USE_DOUBLE=1'

+* NDEBUG will disable assertion checking.
+* USE_DOUBLE will use double precision arithmetic on the GPU, otherwise single precision is used.
+* USE_FAST_MATH will use intrinsic CUDA functions throughout, as long as USE_DOUBLE is not defined (intrinsics are available only for single precision).
+No intrinsics are used by default.
+* USE_DOPRI5 will use the DOPRI5 integrator for ordinary differential equations, otherwise RK4(3)5[2R+]C is used.